 Older than Christianity, the game originated in Scotland and Ireland, with Celtic communities playing amongst themselves and other neighbouring villages in the Highlands during winter.
 A key tradition involved the Highland teams playing tournaments on festival days (especially New Years Day).
 It was also used for safe sword fight practicing and in preparation for battle during the Middle Ages.
 Through the centuries, the game developed into what we now know as shinty (camanachd) in Scotland, hurling in Ireland and ice hockey in Canada.

 The St Andrews Women's club was formed in 1994 and is now a strong member of the Scottish Sports University Shinty League which includes Edinburgh, Glasgow, Strathclyde, Aberdeen, Dundee and RGU.
-We won the league in 2013-14 and came top of the league this past year (2016-17).
+We won the league in 2013-14 and came top of the league in 2016-2017.

 Consisting of full matches and smaller six-a-side games, these are great opportunities to test out your skills whilst getting to know your fellow shinty players from around Scotland and the UK.